p2-inc/phasetwo-docs/blog/2026-08-28-keycloak-skills-mcp-launch.md

 - IdP-initiated SSO from an Okta or Entra portal tile into one specific app
 - Organization-membership login restriction — for local password login, for federated/SSO login, and for magic-link login
 - Phase Two cluster provisioning and new deployments

+The magic-link, email-OTP, organization and domain-routed-SSO rows need our extensions — so rung 2 or 3 above.
+Everything else is stock Keycloak.

 **Application integration** (the `securing-apps` skill): browser login, logout and route protection for React, Angular, Vue, Next.js and vanilla SPAs; bearer-JWT validation for Spring Boot, Express, FastAPI and Quarkus resource servers; native login for Android, iOS and React Native; plus registering the OIDC client each one needs — and diagnosing the classics (`invalid redirect_uri`, a 401 from your API, CORS on the token call, redirect loops, missing roles).